vonagam/godot-rea/readme.md

 Everything is exposed through global `rea` class.

-To install the addon you need to place `addons/rea` folder under the same name into your project addons folder.
+To install the addon you need to place `addons/rea` folder under the same name into your project addons folder and enable it in Project > Project Settings > Plugins.

 Rea tries to match React's api where it makes sense but deviates to addapt to Godot's nature.